kehantan/labbook/docs/protein/bradford.rst

 #.
 Divide the absorbance value of each BSA concentration at 590 nm by absorbance value at 450 nm.

     * :math:`\frac{A_{590}}{A_{450}}`

-**Results**

-* Plot the graph in GraphPad Prism or Microsoft Excel.
-* If using GraphPad Prism, use the linear regression model and fit the standard line into the data, better if R\ :sup:`2` = 0.99.
-* Examine plot, trendline should be linear
-* Obtain the formula that describe the line of best fit of BSA standard cruve, :code:`y=mx+c`